MGASALUCAS/ML-fieldbook/README.md

 # 🌿 ML(fieldbook) — Aided Logbook Entry Helper

 **ML(fieldbook)** is an open-source web application designed to simplify and enhance the logbook experience for students undergoing **practical training**.
-Originally built for students at the **University of Dar es Salaam**, it helps reduce the burden of manual entry and lets students focus on learning, not formatting.
+It helps reduce the burden of manual entry and lets students focus on learning, not formatting.

 Whether you're tracking engineering projects, documenting lab work, or organizing weekly progress, ML(fieldbook) provides a structured, intuitive, and beautiful interface to help you **log your learning** — efficiently and meaningfully.